jvaughan504-glitch/CyberPi_RCcar/README.md

    - Powered by its internal battery.
    - Uses built-in Wi‑Fi to host an access point (default SSID `cyberpi-rc`) that the ESP32 joins.
    - Uses the accelerometer to steer (tilt left/right) and the B button to throttle forward.
 The A button enables reverse.
+   - Hold **A + B** to open the on-device menu to adjust steering/throttle end points and channel mixing.
+Aux channels mirror the A/B button state in the payload for expansion on the receiver.

 2. **Receiver (ESP32)**
    - Connects to the CyberPi access point.